1. Which of the following disorders of coagulation or conditions is associated with thrombosis rather than bleeding?

 The correct answer is A. Qualitative platelet disorders are associated with a normal platelet count but impaired platelet function.
 Choices B and C are thrombocytopenic disorders.
 Choice D is a disorder with an increased number of platelet in the circulation.

 5. A patient is known to have a congenital deficiency of a coagulation factor.
-The patient presents with a normal prothrombin time ...
+The patient presents with a normal prothrombin ...